Community Recovery in the Geometric Block Model: Abstract

 We then use the connectivity results of random annulus graphs to provide necessary and sufficient conditions for efficient recovery of communities for the geometric block model.
 We show that a simple triangle-counting algorithm to detect communities in the geometric block model is near-optimal.
 For this we consider the following two regimes of graph density.

 In the regime where the average degree of the graph grows logarithmically with the number of vertices, we show that our algorithm performs extremely well, both theoretically and practically.
 In contrast, the triangle-counting algorithm is far from being optimum for the stochastic block model in the logarithmic degree regime.
-We simulate our results on both real and synthetic datasets to show superior performance of both the new model as well as our algorithm. { We also look at the regime where the average degree of the graph grows linearly with the number of vertices $n$, and hence to store the graph one needs $\Theta(n^2)$ memory.
-We show that our algorithm needs to store only $O(n \log n)$ edges in this regime to recover the latent communities.}
+We simulate our results on both real and synthetic datasets to show superior performance of both the new model as well as our algorithm.